Cat Stevens: Response to the 11 September attacks and singing "Peace Train" again

+Reflecting on leaving the music industry and other recordings

 On the occasion of the 2000 re-release of his Cat Stevens albums, at the urging of his label rep Sujata, Islam agreed to interviews with the media to tell his story and reconnect with his fans.
 Islam explained that he had stopped performing in English due to his misunderstanding of the Islamic faith.
 "This issue of music in Islam is not as cut-and-dried as I was led to believe ...
 I relied on heresy, that was perhaps my mistake."
 He also participated in the first documentary on his life for a two-part VH1 Behind the Music.

 Islam has reflected that his decision to leave the Western pop-music business was perhaps too quick with too little communication for his fans.
 For most it was a surprise, and even his long-time guitarist Alun Davies said in later interviews that he had not believed that his friend would actually go through with it after his many forays into other religions throughout their relationship.
 Islam himself has said the "cut" between his former life and his life as a Muslim might have been too quick, and too severe, and that more people might have been better informed about Islam, and given an opportunity to better understand it, and himself, if he had simply removed those items that were considered harām, in his performances, allowing him to express himself musically and educate listeners through his music without violating any religious constraints.

 In 2003, after repeated encouragement from within the Muslim world, Islam once again recorded "Peace Train" for a compilation CD, which also included performances by David Bowie and Paul McCartney.
 He performed "Wild World" in Nelson Mandela's 46664 concert with his earlier collaborator, Peter Gabriel, the first time he had publicly performed in English in 25 years.
+In May of that same year, he received his first Platinum Europe Award from the IFPI for Remember Cat Stevens: The Ultimate Collection, indicating over one million European sales.

+In a 2004 interview on Larry King Live, he said "A lot of people would have loved me to keep singing.
+You come to a point where you have sung, more or less... your whole repertoire and you want to get down to the job of living.
+You know, up until that point, I hadn't had a life.
+I'd been searching, been on the road."